QuentinRa/blog.quentinra.dev/proj/methods/index.md

   an app)
 * then do the **MDD** method

-By doing so, you will most likely find more things that doing again and again loops using the sequence diagram to find missing classes/attributes/relations...
+By doing so, you will most likely find more things than doing, again and again, loops using the sequence diagram to find missing classes/attributes/relations...
-Using Boostrap/an app make it easy to create a mockup at least I'm doing this for all my apps and I feel like it's worth it (check [HMI](../hmi/index.md) course to get some tips/apps).
+Using Boostrap/an app makes it easy to create a mockup at least I'm doing this for all my apps and I feel like it's worth it
+(check [HMI](../hmi/index.md) course to get some tips/apps).

 <hr class="sr">